 The Independent Review Panel cannot direct a governing body to re-instate a student.
-It may:
+However, it may:

-- a) uphold the permanent exclusion; - b) recommend that the original panel reconsider its decision; or - c) quash the original panel's decision and direct the panel to reconsider its decision.
+- a) uphold the permanent exclusion; or - b) recommend that the original panel reconsider its decision; or - c) quash the original panel's decision and direct the panel to reconsider its decision.

-In the latter case, the Independent Review Panel will then usually order that the school must make a payment to the Local Authority of £4,000 if it does not offer to reinstate the student.
+In the latter case, the Independent Review Panel will then usually order that the school must make a payment to the Local Authority of $\pounds4,000$ if it does not offer to reinstate the student.